BillTheBest/opifex/README.md

 				key: <routing key>

 * Exposes the following methods:
 *   @send takes arguments: message[, key].
 Sends a message to the configured output exchange.
 If no key argument, routing key defaults to the configured routing key.
 If no ouput channel is defined, @send logs a warning.
 To enable sending binary data over the bus, @send converts message to a Buffer prior to publishing.
-In order for recipient opifexes to utilize the s-expression method dispatch mechanism, s-expression messages should be formatted as a JSON array, e.g. _@send JSON.stringify ['hello', 'world']_
+Serializable javascript objects will be converted to JSON before being encoded as a Buffer.

 bin/opifex is a wrapper script provided as a convenience.
 It can be called with the function arguments as command-line parameters, in order, or configured with environment variables as below.